peterkhe1999/CheatSheet/OSEP/README.md

 };
 ```

-Once we have compiled the code into a DLL, we have the assembly that we are going to load into the SQL server and execute.
+Compiled the code into a DLL => load this assembly   into the SQL server and execute.

-We can only create a procedure from an assembly if the TRUSTWORTHY property is set.
+We can only create a procedure from an assembly if the **TRUSTWORTHY** property is set.

-By default, only the msdb database has this property enabled, but custom databases may use it as well.
+By default, only the **msdb** database has this property enabled, but custom databases may use it as well.

 Creating a stored procedure from an assembly is not allowed by default.
-This is controlled through the **CLR Integration** setting, which is disabled by default. => enable it with **sp_configure** and the **clr enabled** option.

-Beginning with Microsoft SQL server 2017, there is an additional security mitigation called **CLR strict security**.
-This mitigation only allows signed assemblies by default.
-CLR strict security can be disabled through sp_configure with the clr strict security option.
+-  **CLR Integration** setting, which is disabled by default. => enable it with **sp_configure**

-In summary, we must execute the SQL statements shown in Listing 39 before we start creating the stored procedure from an assembly.
+- Beginning with Microsoft SQL server 2017, an additional security mitigation called **CLR strict security** only allows signed assemblies by default. => disabled through **sp_configure**

 Enable CLR and disable strict security